opstodevops/opstodevops.github.io/_posts/2021-11-10-aws-specific-routes-101.md

 The entire demonstration is done in AWS CloudShell.
 If you want to follow along then spin up a fresh session of AWS CloudShell in your account & start working.

 <!--more-->

-I will be using AWS SAM to deploy our structure.\
-Beware that there is no actual website involved & all the code does is create an order function (simulating an order) & when that function is invoked, it will trigger the invoice function based on AWS EventBridge rule.

-You can find the code on my [GitHub repo](https://github.com/opstodevops/eventbridge-sam-python-example)

-Let us clone the repository and have some fun with AWS EventBridge.

 ```bash{% raw %}
 nvm --version # most likely not installed in CloudShell